VoIP in PLAIN English

 VoIP earned this really impressive cost-savings reputation in the days when even domestic long distance charges were very expensive.
 Today, these rates are quite literally approaching zero and these kinds of savings usually aren't the case any longer for domestic usage.

 Instead, proximity, and its indirect efficiencies, has replaced the more directly-measurable long distance cost-savings as the principal focus of Voice over IP.
 Proximity enhances the value and productivity of the teleworker by bringing him or her much closer to you and your colleagues in the office.
-Together with remote computer access, the IP-connected phone on their desk gives the teleworker a much more effective business connection to the office but with all the comforts of home, literally.
+Together with remote computer access, the IP-connected phone on their desk (or in their pocket) gives the teleworker a much more effective business connection to your organization but with all the comforts of home, literally.
 Truly a unique and highly productive experience!

 The proximal effect of VoIP connectivity enhances the collaborative efforts among remote offices and headquarters or between an executive working from home or while traveling and his various principal and remote offices.